edubart/luamon/README.md

 Luamon is a utility that will monitor for any changes in your sources and automatically restart it.
 Best used for live development.
 It works by watching for file and directories changes using the `inotify` API.

-It was inspirated by nodemon, but made for Lua.
+It was inspirited by nodemon, but made for Lua.

 ## Features